 Thanksgiving - Brought to You By Oil & Natural Gas

-How big of a role does the oil and natural gas industry have in American Thanksgiving traditions?
+How big of a role do oil and natural gas have in making your Thanksgiving traditions possible?
 Read to find out.

 The Wednesday before Thanksgiving is one of the busiest airline travel days of the year.

-Last year, there were nearly 25 million seats booked on flights for the Thanksgiving holidays.
+4.4 million Americans are projected to travel over the Thanksgiving weekend, the most in 14 years.
 Luckily, low energy prices keep the cost of flying down, allowing you to spend more time with your family!

 The abundance of oil produced in the U.S. helps families save at the pump on Thanksgiving!